urosevic/head-footer-code/readme.txt

 ## Changelog

+### 1.3.5 (2024-07-06)
+* Tested: PHP 8.3.7 and WordPress 6.6 with Twenty Twenty-Four theme 1.1 (Single and Multisite)
+* Change: Move the `Settings` link on plugins listing to 1st position

 ### 1.3.4 (2024-06-30)
 * Tested: PHP 8.3.7 and WordPress 6.5.5 with Twenty Twenty-Four theme 1.1 (Single and Multisite)